FRC-4459/LGTR/content/Java and Object Oriented Programming.md

 Congrats!
 You know the basics of Java programming.
 This is 95% of what you'll need to program FRC robots - but there is still some use of advanced concepts like polymorphism and inheritance, lambda functions, and event loops.
 These topics are worth researching yourself but they will also get brief explanations in their relevant sections in the [[Command Based Programming]] article.

-If you believe you already have a solid grasp of the fundamentals of programming in Java, you can skip straight to [[WPILib]] - if not, I'd encourage you to build the [[Project - Vending Machine Simulation]] before moving on.
+If you believe you already have a solid grasp of the fundamentals of programming in Java, you can skip straight to [[WPILib and Game Tools]] - if not, I'd encourage you to build the [[Project - Vending Machine Simulation]] before moving on.